DeepakVadgama/deepakvadgama.github.io/_posts/projects/2015-10-18-accidental-microservices.md

 ### Build and deploy
 + Testing fixes in an environment, say UAT, required building entire codebase.
 For us, this meant close to 30 minutes of coffee break.
 + This did not scale well.
 12 developers multi-tasking bug-fixes and features additions, lead to huge number of concurrent builds and serious coffee addiction.
-+ Deploying a complete fix, might deploy other developer's partial fix.
-All the code needed to be checked-in atomically (which is difficult to enforce).
++ Deploying a complete fix, might accidentally deploy other developer's partial fix.
+All the code needed to be checked-in atomically (which was difficult to enforce).
 + It became terribly important to know state of codebase, and schedule of building it; which meant lot of communication overhead within the team.

 ### Latency